 Houston | 14+ on bayou paths | 15 mph | Under-14 allowed on neighborhood streets |

-Southlake’s draft is the first in North Texas to target kids specifically, which is why the debate is drawing regional attention.
+These drafts are the first in North Texas to target kids specifically, which is why the debate is drawing regional attention.

 How to keep kids riding safely—wherever you live